 reinforcing the idea of a satanic ritual;

-3) our friend Gerald Gould, husband of Sylvie (an emeritus hand fans
+3) our late friend Gerald Gould, husband of Sylvie (an emeritus hand fans

-collector) think the painter used hallucinogenic substances, and
+collector) thought the painter used hallucinogenic substances, and

-several correspondents mention a relationship with Bosch.
+several correspondents mentioned a relationship with Bosch.
 Another found

 that the black spider creature in the foreground does not seem from the